stevenferrer/chi-rest/README.md

 # Harper

-Boilerplate for REST service using go-chi
+Boilerplate for REST service using go-chi.
+This project uses the concept of database agnostic user models by implementing storer interface for the model.

 ## Running